Design & Technology, Strategy & Organization January 11, 2018

 Real estate is in full speed when it comes to the digital process.
 People are getting more and more used to digital techniques in all aspects of daily life, so why would that be any different when it comes to real estate?
 It’s time to prepare for the latest digital developments so that real estate doesn’t fall behind.
 These are the most significant digital trends to watch in 2018 when it comes to real estate on the basis of three pillars.

 Social concepts will arise to combine the strengths of people in the neighborhood, such as crowd sharing.
-In an area with smart digital facilities you can curb matters along the lines of demographic ageing and alienation.
+In an area with smart digital facilities, you can curb matters along the lines of demographic aging and alienation.
 Think of remote communities or using seniors for certain activities in the area, like babysitting.
-Next Door tries to do so in America by joining neighborhood communities and De Alliantie does so in the Netherlands through a social network called ‘My Neighborhood’.
+Next Door tries to do so in America by joining neighborhood communities, and De Alliantie does so in the Netherlands through a social network called ‘My Neighborhood’.

-The house of the future will be a shell in which you purchase services such as energy, food and repairs.
+The house of the future will be a shell in which you purchase services such as energy, food, and repairs.
 This form of self-organization of the neighborhood will lead to cost savings.
-In addition, the quality is good because it is controlled by the neighborhood.
+Also, the quality is good because it is controlled by the neighborhood.
 If something fails, a supplier immediately suffers the consequences.

-In addition, we’ll see that the house will become more and more robotized: Alexa will make a combination with internet of things: lights on, heating off, windows open, curtains drawn, intelligent kitchens – we’ll have a voice-activated ecosystem in which it’ll be possible to combine all of those elements.
+In addition, we’ll see that the house will become more and more robotized: Alexa will make a combination with the internet of things: lights on, heating off, windows open, curtains were drawn, intelligent kitchens – we’ll have a voice-activated ecosystem in which it’ll be possible to combine all of those elements.
 You’ll go on vacation and still be able to see what happens in your home.
-Alexa will give advice on maintenance and consumption for example, but she will also manage your calendar.
-She’ll take care of not only your home, but your appointments as well.
+Alexa will give advice on maintenance and consumption, for example, but she will also manage your calendar.
+She’ll take care of not only your home but your appointments as well.

-With the addition of augmented reality (AR), it’s also possible to move objects to a different place than that of where you’re residing whilst still experiencing its true dimensions.
+With the addition of augmented reality (AR), it’s also possible to move objects to a different place than that of where you’re residing while still experiencing its true dimensions.